nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `iScam` and the **Actor** is the `user`, unless specified otherwise)

 **Use case: Add a client**

 **MSS**
 1. User requests to add a client with parameters like name, contact details, age etc.
-2. AddressBook shows the client to be added.
+2. iScam shows the client to be added.
 3. User confirm the addition.
-4. AddressBook adds the client.
+4. iScam adds the client.

     Use case ends.

 **Extensions**
-* 1a.
-AddressBook detects an error in the given client.
+* 1a. iScam detects an error in the given client.
-    * 1a1.
-AddressBook requests for correction.
+    * 1a1. iScam requests for correction.
     * 1a2.
 User corrected the client info.
     * Steps 1a1-1a2 are repeated until the data entered are correct.